 USA Today 50 Best Movies Based on True Events—Based on a combination of Rotten Tomatoes and IMDb ratings.

-The Worlds Best Films The Top Ranked 1000 Films—Presents a compilation of various surveys and polls in a strongly highbrow and mainstream list that also leans popular.
+The Worlds Best Films The Top Ranked 1000 Films—Presents a compilation of various surveys and polls in a strongly highbrow and mainstream list.

 Other Lists